Biology toolbox: how do we know synapses are plastic?

 Increases in neurotransmitter release can be visualised by labelling vesicles with fluorescent dyes that are able to insert into membranes due to their chemical properties.
 When this membrane is taken back up by neurons the dye ends up in vesicle membranes making the vesicles glow.
 In this way it is possible to label the vesicles of actively firing neurons.
 Once the vesicles are labelled the external dye can be removed and the release of these vesicles can be monitored.
 The ability to visualise vesicle release with dyes in live neurons has revealed that the connections between neurons can in fact be moulded like plastic.

 At the bench: illuminating the plastic synapse

 Synaptic transmission can be modulated after learning stimuli.
 This video explains how we can capture synapses ‘turning up the volume’ using fluorescent dyes.
-Scientists at the Department of Biology, University of York are using such methods to understand the molecules involved in synaptic plasticity.
+Scientists in the Department of Biology at the University of York are using such methods to understand the molecules involved in synaptic plasticity.

 This is an additional video, hosted on YouTube.